andredestro/cordova-plugin-converter/README.md

 ## Features
 - Parses the plugin ID and CocoaPods dependencies from your `plugin.xml`
 - Generates a basic `Package.swift` file for SwiftPM integration with cordova-ios dependency
+- Automatically adds `package="swift"` attribute to iOS platform in `plugin.xml` if not present
 - Automatically updates (or creates) `.gitignore` to include `.build/` and `Package.resolved`
 - Optionally removes the `<podspec>` section from `plugin.xml` after conversion
 - Interactive confirmation prompts for file overwrites and modifications